codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-specs.md

 1. Rollout resource defining the deployment strategy
 1. Service resource to expose the application to external traffic
-1. Analysis template resource defining the validation requirements before deployment
+1. Analysis Template resource defining the validation requirements before deployment

 ### Create folder in Git for application resources